How to Get a GST Number in Canada: GST Registration

 How Does GST/HST in Canada Work?

-Generally, once your GST/HST registration is complete and you have your GST number, you charge your customers and/or clients GST/HST on the taxable goods and services you supply to them.
+Once your GST/HST registration is complete and you have your GST number (Business Number), you charge your customers and/or clients GST/HST on the taxable goods and services you supply to them.

 Whether you charge and collect just GST or GST and HST depends on what province your business is located in, what kinds of goods and/or services you are providing and, if your business involves shipping goods, where those goods are going.
 Charging Provincial Sales Taxes on Online Sales explains how to deal with taxes when you're shipping goods whether you're involved in an online business or have a bricks-and-mortar operation.

-The GST/HST you collect is remitted to the Canada Revenue Agency by completing a GST/HST return either quarterly or annually.
+The GST/HST you collect is remitted to the Canada Revenue Agency by completing a GST/HST return identified with your GST number either quarterly or annually.
+(Remember; the CRA refers to this number as a Business Number (BN).)

 When you are completing your GST/HST return, you can claim Input Tax Credits (ITCs) for the GST/HST you paid or owe "on purchases and expenses you use, consume, or supply in your commercial activities" (General Information for GST/HST Registrants, Canada Revenue Agency), in effect getting back the GST/HST you paid.